longturn/freeciv21/docs/Contributing/game-admin.rst

 Now that you know the basics of how the game files on the repository work, let us move to the steps to admin a new game.

-You must first have been granted game admin rights on the main longturn website.
+You must first have been granted Game Admin rights on the main longturn website.
 The website uses Django as the back-end, so managing game pages on the site is very simple.
 If you do not have access, please ask on the main Longturn Discord server.

 #.
 Login at https://longturn.net
 #.
 On the lower left, click "Admin Site".